 - Review of diagnostic test results and consultations, treatment or action plan, and notification of patient.

-- Treatment-related telephone calls including after-hours calls.
-Call documentation should reflect clinical decision-making, support actions taken, and provide for safe continuum of care.
+- Treatment-related telephone calls, including after-hours calls.
+Call documentation should reflect clinical decision-making, support actions taken, and provide a safe care continuum.
 Note:

 - Patient name or person calling on behalf of the patient.